BIH-MI/risk-evaluation-assistant/README.md

 This section outlines the basic configurations available for the application.
 Docker Compose uses one environment file to configure Keycloak, Nginx, PostgreSQL, and the Spring Boot backend.

 - **Local (`.env.local`)**: Uses `KC_REALM_FILE=realm-config-local.json` to import the localhost Keycloak realm and enables backend sample data through setup variables such as `APP_SETUP_LOAD_SAMPLE_DATA`.
 - **Production (`.env.prod`)**: Treat this file as a template.
-Before deployment, configure the production Keycloak realm and clients, users and roles, public URLs, secure credentials, TLS certificates, and Nginx reverse-proxy settings for your domain.
+Before deployment, configure the production Keycloak realm, TLS certificates, and Nginx reverse-proxy settings for your domain.

 ### 🔐 Keycloak